ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 - transcriptions work **much** better with lyrics
 - checks local sidecar files for pre-existing lyric files
 - checks local lyrics/MiniLyrics/EvilLyrics repository for pre-existing lyric files
-- seraches Genius for lyrics
+- searches Genius for lyrics
 - gives option to hand-edit artist/track name if lyrics are not find
 - gives option to Google lyrics if all else fails
 - gives an option to hand-edit lyrics after download